 Jamaican Curry Chicken

-- Curry powder- I use this one from Blue Mountain that you can get off Amazon, at Walmart and also possibly at your local Costco.
-You can also make your own, Recipes from a Pantry has a great homemade curry recipe.
+- Curry powder.
+I use this curry powder from Blue Mountain that you can get on Amazon, Walmart and also possibly at your local Costco.
+You can also make your own.
+Recipes from a Pantry has a great homemade curry recipe.

 Instructions

-- Preheat your air fryer to 375 degrees F, I find this temperature works best for chicken.
-Then once preheated, add the chicken thighs to the basket and cook for 25-30 minutes.
-Chicken should be at least 165 degrees F internally.
+Step 2: Preheat your air fryer to 375 degrees F. I find this temperature works best for chicken.
+Add the chicken to the basket or tray and cook for 25-30 minutes.

-This chicken pairs great with Jasmine rice or coconut rice and roasted or sautéd veggies such as broccoli or zucchini.
+Jamaican curry chicken pairs great with Jasmine or coconut rice and roasted or sautéed veggies such as broccoli or zucchini.
 You can also serve the chicken in naan bread or roti as a sandwich.
-To make it a full Jamaican meal, serve Instant Pot Jamaican Rice and Peas and Jamaican punch alongside the chicken.
+To make it a full Jamaican meal, serve Instant Pot Jamaican Rice and Peas alongside the chicken.

 Air Fryer Jamaican Style Curry Chicken